lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 ## Issues

-You will find all issues in the [issue boards](https://gitlab.stud.idi.ntnu.no/tdt4140-2024/produktomraade-3/gruppe-48/flashy/-/boards).
-We use issues to monitor our progress in a sprint and we have split the issue board into four parts: `Product Backlog`, `Spring Backlog`, `In Progress`, and `Closed`.
+You will find all issues in the [issue boards](https://pug48.atlassian.net/jira/software/projects/KAN/boards/1) on Jira.
+We use issues to monitor our progress in a sprint and we have split the issue board into five parts: `Product Backlog`, `Current Sprint` (Sprint backlog), `In Progress`, `Under review` and `Closed`.
 During a sprint, you only need to consider the last three.

 When you are creating a new issue remember to do the following:
 - Create a title which briefly explains the issue (example: `Implement filter functionality`)